 Are you ready to kickstart your career in hospitality but not sure where to start?
 Take our 10-week online Ready to Work program that will arm you with all the skills and knowledge needed to help you gain employment in Australia.
 This non-accredited course is your pre-study ticket to successful career prospects, before you even begin your higher education studies with us.

-Over four, jam-packed modules, you will learn everything from interview skills to sharpening your CV, plus complete the training required to obtain your RSA (Responsible Service of Alcohol) – an Australian requirement if you are looking to work in bars or hotels.
+Over three, jam-packed modules, you will learn everything from interview skills to sharpening your CV, plus complete the training required to obtain your RSA (Responsible Service of Alcohol) – an Australian requirement if you are looking to work in bars or hotels.

 Taught by industry experts, this course will help you gain an understanding of what makes the Australian job market unique, and the challenges and opportunities you may encounter when trying to find that perfect position.